Musim Mas Launched First Smallholders Hub in Sambas

 “The Oil Palm Plantation GAP training is a good example where companies and non-governmental organizations can collaborate with the Sambas District Government in developing human resources such as VEOs,” said Fahrur Rofi, Vice Regent of Sambas.
 “Until now, only Musim Mas has a special program for empowering and increasing the capacity of oil palm farmers in Sambas district.
 This is a good example and should be followed by other plantation companies operating in the district.”

-Having launched its first Smallholders Hub in October 2020, Musim Mas aims to establish more Smallholder Hubs in the future and improve the livelihood of more smallholder farmers.
+Having launched its first Smallholders Hub in October 2020, Musim Mas aims to establish more Smallholders Hubs in the future and improve the livelihood of more smallholder farmers.
 Also, Musim Mas plans to launch its first Smallholders Hub in Muba, South Sumatra, this year.

 Musim Mas Contact Details